 We Can Help You Complete The Required Claims Forms

-The North Carolina Industrial Commission provides a plethora of forms that must be completed to initiate a claim, determine your eligibility for workers’ compensation, and the amount of any payment you might be entitled to receive during your recuperation.
+The North Carolina Industrial Commission (NCIC) provides a plethora of forms that must be completed to initiate a claim, determine your eligibility for workers’ compensation, and define the amount of any payment you might be entitled to receive during your recuperation.

 Lincolnton Workers' Compensation Lawyer Near Me 828.286.3866

-Types and Amounts of Workers’ Compensation Benefits
+Types And Amounts Of Workers’ Compensation Benefits

-Discuss the nature, severity, and expected duration of your injuries with your lawyer.
+Discuss the nature, severity, and expected duration of your injuries with your attorney.
 In addition to covering your medical expenses, the state of North Carolina generally has two categories of workers’ compensation benefits (as the North Carolina Workers’ Compensation Act states):

-- Temporary benefits: Injured employees who qualify for total disability will qualify to receive up to 66 2/3% of their average weekly income until they are able to return to work or for a maximum of 500 weeks.
+- Temporary benefits: Injured employees who qualify for total disability will qualify to receive up to 66.66% of their average weekly income until they are able to return to work or for a maximum of 500 weeks.
 Your lawyer can help you determine if you qualify for an extension of benefits at that time.

 - Lifetime benefits: To qualify for permanent total disability, your injury must involve the loss of both hands, arms, feet, legs, or eyes or any two of these body parts.
 Other qualifying injuries for permanent disability include spinal cord injuries, brain injuries, gross and fine motor disorders, and second or third-degree burns that cover more than 33% of your body.

-Time Plays an Important Role in Filing and Collecting Workers’ Compensation
+Time Plays An Important Role In Filing And Collecting Workers’ Compensation

 Filing a successful workers’ compensation claim depends on meeting a specific timeline.
 The North Carolina Workers’ Compensation Act imposes the following time limits: